shaik1002/biggitlabbomb/doc/user/application_security/policies/scan-execution-policies.md

 | `tags` | `array` of `string` | | A list of runner tags for the policy.
 The policy jobs are run by runner with the specified tags. |
 | `template` | `string` | `default`, `latest` | CI/CD template edition to be enforced.
 The [`latest`](../../../development/cicd/templates.md#latest-version) edition may introduce breaking changes. |

-NOTE:
-If you have Merge Request Pipelines enabled for your project, you must select `template: latest` in your policy for each enforced scan.
-Using the latest template is crucial for compatibility with Merge Request Pipelines and allows you to take full advantage of GitLab security features.
-For more information on using security scanning tools with Merge Request Pipelines, please refer to our [security scanning documentation](../../application_security/index.md#use-security-scanning-tools-with-merge-request-pipelines).

 ### Scan field details

 There are additional requirements for some of the `scan` action fields.